marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ECD = 2 * √(area / π)

 and store them in a new column.
-For this, we do:
+For example:

 ```python